ang-uio/Text-Mining/episodes/13-part-of-speech-tagging-text.md

 > Now you can search for nouns, adjectives, and adverbs in the inaugurals of Biden and Trump separately, and any other inaugural you’d like to look at, the way we have done for the inaugurals as a whole.

-> ## Task 5: Define and text mine the speeches of Biden, Trump, Kennedy, or any other inaugural speech.
+> ## EXTRA: Tasks on inaugural text corpus that incorporate tools from previous lessons - Define and text mine the speeches of Biden, Trump, Kennedy, or any other inaugural speech.
 > Define individual inaugural speeches using the ```Text``` class function of the NLKT package (confer with course section on concordances).
 For example:
 >
 >```python